javatask/javatask-articles/clwg5b5d0001f0al1dtk15yd8.md

 Welcome to this new blog series, where we explore the capabilities of A[WS IoT SiteWise](https://aws.amazon.com/de/iot-sitewise/) and unveil the "magic" it offers for building end-to-end (E2E) Industrial Internet of Thing (IIoT) solutions focused on monitoring the physical health of network devices.
 While AWS IoT Core is also a critical component of IoT strategy, this series will concentrate exclusively on SiteWise, leaving IoT Core to be covered in depth in a future series.

-In this initial installment, we'll outline our project's broad objectives, providing a roadmap of what we aim to achieve and the technology that will help us achieve it.
+In this initial instalment, we'll outline our project's broad objectives, providing a roadmap of what we aim to achieve and the technology that will help us achieve it.

 The genesis of this series stems from a practical need within my fictional role as a network administrator.
 Tasked with developing a system to monitor crucial aspects of our operational technology (OT) network devices—such as power supply status, temperature levels, and port functionality—I discovered that these devices are equipped with [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) protocol capabilities.
 OPC UA will be instrumental in enabling us to track and manage the health of our network equipment effectively.